Tascurator/tascurator-documents/docs/docs/modeling.md

 # Terms and Constraints

-## Owner - オーナー
+## Landlord - 大家

-### Owner
+### Landlord

-The Owner contains ShareHouse.
+The Landlord contains ShareHouse.

-### Owner ID (Identifier)
+### Landlord ID (Identifier)

-The Owner ID is a UUID.
+The Landlord ID is a UUID.

 ### Email Address (Value Object)

-The Owner has an email address.
+The Landlord has an email address.

 Constraints:

 - The email address must be unique.
-(Owners cannot create multiple accounts with the same email address).
+(Landlords cannot create multiple accounts with the same email address).
 - The email address must be in a valid format.

 ### Password

-The Owner has a password.
+The Landlord has a password.

 Constraints:

-- The password must be at least 8 characters long.
+- at least 8 characters long.
+- less than 30 characters long.
-- The password must contain at least 1 capital letter.
+- at least 1 capital letter.
-- The password must contain at least 1 lowercase letter.
+- at least 1 lowercase letter.
-- The password must contain at least 1 special character.
+- at least 1 special character.
-- The password must contain at least 1 number.
+- at least 1 number.
+- can be modified by Tenant at any time

 ## ShareHouse - シェアハウス